bitpushr/plexdocs/docs/getting-started/closing-out.md

 title: Finishing What You Started
 ---

 That concludes the Getting Started section.
 You should now be equipped with what you need to know to effectively use Plex and its companion experiences such as Overseerr.
 If desired, you can continue reading to learn how to unsubscribe from Plex's newsletter emails, answers to various FAQs and more.
-Otherwise, I hope your enjoy!
+Otherwise, I hope you found this wiki useful and enjoy your viewing experience!